 There continues to be uncertainty as to how the CFPB's strategies and priorities, including in both its examination and enforcement processes, will impact our businesses and our results of operations going forward.
 Actions by the CFPB could result in requirements to alter or cease offering affected products and services, making them less attractive and restricting our ability to offer them.
-For example, in July 2012, the CFPB issued an industry bulletin regarding marketing practices with respect to credit card addon products, including debt cancellation products.
-See "Regulation-Consumer Financial Services Regulation."
+For example, in July 2012, the CFPB issued an industry bulletin regarding marketing practices with respect to credit card add-on products, including debt cancellation products.
+See "Item 1.
+Business-Regulation-Consumer Financial Services Regulation."
 The Bank has made a number of changes, including changes in response to the CFPB bulletin, with respect to its marketing and sale of debt cancellation products to credit card customers, including ceasing all telesales of such products, and the Bank has also enhanced the disclosures associated with its website sales of such products.
-In addition, in October 2013, the CFPB published its first biennial report reviewing the impact of the Credit Card Accountability Responsibility and Disclosure Act of 2009 (the "CARD Act") on the consumer credit card market.
+In addition, in October 2013, the CFPB published its first biennial report reviewing the impact of the CARD Act on the consumer credit card market.
 In the report, the CFPB identified practices that may warrant further scrutiny by it, including add-on products (such as debt protection, identity theft protection, credit score monitoring and other products that are supplementary to the extension of credit), cards that charge substantial application fees, and deferred interest offers and products (which could include our promotional financing products).
 The report further identified concerns regarding the adequacy of online disclosures, as well as of the disclosures associated with rewards products and grace periods.
 Separately, the CFPB is also studying pre-dispute arbitration clauses, and our litigation exposure could increase if the CFPB exercises its authority to limit or ban pre-dispute arbitration clauses.

 Although we have committed significant resources to enhancing our compliance programs, changes by the CFPB in regulatory expectations, interpretations or practices or interpretations that are different or stricter than ours or those adopted in the past by other regulators could increase the risk of additional enforcement actions, fines and penalties.
-Actions by the CFPB could result in requirements to alter our products and services that may make them less attractive to consumers or less profitable to us.
-In this regard, on December 10, 2013, we entered into a consent order (the "2013 CFPB Consent Order") with the CFPB relating to our CareCredit platform.
+Actions by the CFPB could result in requirements, such as under the 2013 CFPB Consent Order, to alter our products and services that may make them less attractive to consumers or less profitable to us.
 See "-Changes to our methods of offering our CareCredit products could materially impact operating results."
 In addition, on June 19, 2014, we entered into a consent order with the CFPB related to our debt cancellation product and sales practices and an unrelated issue that arose from the Bank's self-identified omission of certain Spanish-speaking customers and customers residing in Puerto Rico from two offers that were made to certain delinquent customers.
 On June 19, 2014, we also entered into a consent order with the DOJ to resolve its coordinated investigation into issues related to such offers.
 For the year ended December 31, 2013, we had a \$133 million increase in our expenses related to litigation and regulatory matters (primarily an increase to our reserves related to the various matters settled with the CFPB and one settled with the DOJ).
-See "Regulation-Consumer Financial Services Regulation."
+See "Item 1.
+Business-Regulation-Consumer Financial Services Regulation."